bkerley/bryceblog/_drafts/animal-crossing-new-horizons.md

 basically done for a few months, since I don't really have the space in my life for it on a regular basis.

+# Boxing Day

-One thing that was hard to make space for ws the quest for a new neighbor.
+One thing that was hard to make space for was the quest for a new neighbor.
 When a neighbor leaves, they're "in boxes" (their house is bare, with boxes piled up, and they're theatrically sweeping the corners) for a day, their lot is vacant for a day, and then your new neighbor is there the next.